-Asian markets rise amid uncertainty over US-China trade spat
+Global markets rise amid uncertainty over US-China trade

-BEIJING (AP) — Asian stock markets rose Monday amid uncertainty about an escalating U.S.-Chinese tariff dispute after President Donald Trump said a settlement was possible but his advisers said other nations might add to pressure on Beijing.
+BEIJING (AP) — Global stock markets rose Monday amid uncertainty about an escalating U.S.-Chinese tariff dispute after President Donald Trump said a settlement was possible but his advisers said other nations might add to pressure on Beijing.

-TRADE TENSIONS: Trump said Washington and Beijing can settle their tariff dispute but his new economic adviser, Larry Kudlow, said a “coalition of the willing” — including Canada, much of Europe and Australia — was being formed to pressure China.
+TRADE TENSIONS: Trump said Washington and Beijing can settle their tariff dispute but his economic adviser, Larry Kudlow, said a “coalition of the willing” — including Canada, much of Europe and Australia — was being formed to pressure China.
 Kudlow said while Washington hoped to avoid taking action, Trump “was not bluffing.”
 Beijing and Washington have threatened to raise tariffs on $50 billion worth of each other’s goods.
 Trump said the U.S. list might be increased by an additional $100 billion of goods, which prompted China’s government to say it would “counterattack with great strength.”

 ANALYST’S TAKE: “The trade tariffs cloud looms into the new week following last Friday’s gyrations as President Donald Trump ramped up the tensions with newly proposed tariffs,” said Jingyi Pan of IG in a report.
 “Despite conciliatory messages put through over the weekend, investors are expected to remain on edge at the start of the week with more to look for from China.”